chengotic/fan_controller/README.md

 🎯 **Real-time Monitoring**: Live temperature and fan speed display
 🔒 **Smooth Control**: Gradual speed changes to prevent sudden fan speed jumps

-## Screenshots

-> The application features a modern dark theme with cyan accents and an interactive graph for editing fan control curves.

 ## Installation

 ### From Source